Thursday, August 15, 2013

 the Bureau of Reclamation, which controls the flow of water from the Trinity Reservoir.

-The judge extended a hearing
+extended a hearing

 until Aug.
 21, more than a week after extra flows were to begin.
 The Bureau of Reclamation now has to prove more water will help prevent disease from killing off